matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Software-Defined Networking (SDN).
 - More general than the OSI 7-layer model of networking.
 - Routing is about deciding where data should go next:
-    - Many local decisions - No full map or path.
+    - Many local decisions, no full map or path.
 - Where routing happen:
     - On the way to Google's network.
     - On the way to the right resource.